elcritch/figuro/README.md

 ## Widget Model

 The GUI model builds on Figuro nodes.
-Each node has a basic set of properties that can be set and a core set of events and method.
+Each node has a basic set of properties that can be set and a core set of events and methods.
 Figuro nodes can also have children.
 Overall it's similar to HTML DOM nodes.

 Widgets can be create by sub-classing the `Figuro` node type and providing a custom `draw` method (slot).
 The common way to create a Figuro app is creating a `Main` widget.